lambdaclass/concrete/ROADMAP.md

 1. Stabilize modules and imports before packages grow: module names, file layout, visibility, import resolution, cycle diagnostics, and generated interface summaries.
+   STATUS (2026-06-20): the core is implemented and now GATED by `scripts/tests/check_module_visibility.sh` (Makefile `test-module-visibility`
+   + CI): public cross-module imports work, non-`pub` names are not importable (E0111), unknown modules are rejected (E0110), circular file-imports are diagnosed, and `--report interface` summarizes only the public surface.
+See docs/VISIBILITY_AND_MODULE_HYGIENE.md.
+Minor diagnostic follow-ups (fail-closed, not blocking): importing a NONEXISTENT name reports E0111 "not public" rather than "no such name"; and the circular-import error lacks an E-code/span.
 2. Add a minimal project model before full packages: `Concrete.toml` fields for name, entry points, tests, policies, assumptions, source roots, build profiles, target profiles, oracle manifests, and evidence gates.
 The file